amine0007/CPU-Thermal-Simulation-with-RC-Network-and-DVFS-Control/README.md

 # CPU-Thermal-Simulation-with-RC-Network-and-DVFS-Control

-# CPU Thermal Simulation with RC Network and DVFS Control

 This project simulates the thermal behavior of a CPU using an RC thermal network model, incorporating both dynamic and leakage power.
 It compares three control strategies:

 -  **Free-running** (no control)